Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Text-Input Generation and Evaluation Workflow

+\item The \textit{adjacent context} refers to the texts adjacent to the text-input components.
+We define four adjacent positions around the text-input component: top, bottom, left, and right.
+The text labels at these four positions are referred to as the adjacent context.
+The adjacent context can help interpret the function and purpose of the text-input components.
+Figure~\ref{FIG: com_adj_example} (Appendix~\ref{ASEC: Contextual Integration}) presents an example of extracting the component context and adjacent context from a real-world app.

-\item The \textit{global context} refers to the higher-level contextual information, such as the app name, the name of the currently-running activity, and the number of text-input components on the UI page.
+\item The \textit{global context} refers to higher-level contextual information, such as the app name, the name of the currently running activity, and the number of text-input components on the UI page.
 The global context can provide a broader understanding of the role and intention of these text-input components. \end{itemize}

-With the component, adjacent, and global contexts, we can collect the contextual information that provides a relatively comprehensive view of the UI page.
+Overall, for each UI page, the screenshot image, the UI-hierarchy XML, and the extracted textual context provide different views of the same UI page and are used to construct prompts for the screenshot-vision, UI-hierarchy-XML, and extracted-context prompting settings, respectively.